mattma/docs/javascript/koajs.md

 `yield ;` is not allowed, the `yield` keyword requires a value, `yield null;` would work in this case.

+Generator iterators can be automatically used with `for-of` loops and comprehensions.

 `function* () {}` or `.map(function* () {})` is a regular function.
 The only difference is return object.
 Invoking `function* () {}` would return a generator.
 That means you can pass `function* () {}` basically anywhere a regular function can go, but just make sure you realize that a generator is returend.

 ```js